sl34567/vsctuto/README.md

 Devcontainer (Secure Cloud Based Solution)

-* Set up a devcontainer (.devcontainer/devcontainer.json) for Python or R.
+* Please use GitHub "Fn + ." to access web vscode.
+Set up a devcontainer (.devcontainer/devcontainer.json) for Python or R. Please refer to [python_codespace](https://www.github.com/polkas/python_codespace) or [r_codespace](https://www.github.com/polkas/r_codespace) repositories with .vscode and .devcontainer directories.
+* Stage, Commit and Push the changes.
 * Run the Codespaces on GitHub.
 * Validate your codespace, whether it build successfully.

 Analysis

-* Load and explore the Trial data in data/data.csv using your analysis script.
+* Load and explore the Trial data in data/data.csv using your own analysis script.
 * The installed extensions and settings should hint you the function names and format the file on save.
 * Perform the statistical analysis to identify if any drug is working.
 * Validate your results with GitHub Copilot.